16 May 2020

 Robert and Catherine Comberford seem to have had a private Catholic chapel at Comberford Hall, and Crathorne spent his last days there, living with the Comberford family.
 He died at Comberford Hall on 19 April 1667, in his 69th year.

-Robert Comberford died in 1669 at Comberford Hall in 1669, and was buried in the Comberford Chapel in Saint Editha’s Church, Tamworth.
+Robert Comberford died at Comberford Hall in 1669, and was buried in the Comberford Chapel in Saint Editha’s Church, Tamworth.
 His widow Catherine continued to live at Comberford until she died in 1718.
 But by then the Comberford estates in the Tamworth and Lichfield areas had been broken up and sold off.

 Michael Greenslade, in his Catholic Staffordshire, believes the chapel in Comberford Hall survived until the mid-18th century, when the estate was sold.